-Monitoring/Maintenance:
+Monitoring/ Maintenance:

-Monitor the riparian zone along Spring Run 3 and the western shoreline of Landa Lake twice/ year, once in late spring/ early summer (April-June) and once in the fall (October) to assess for the re-emergence of non-native vegetation and to monitor the status of native plants and erosion control berms.
+Monitor the riparian zone along Spring Runs 1, 2, & 3 and the western shoreline of Landa Lake twice/ year, once in late spring/ early summer (April-June) and once in the fall (October) to assess for the re-emergence of non-native vegetation and to monitor the status of native plants and erosion control berms.

-Mechanically remove any observed re-emergent, non-native invasive plants within the riparian zone along Spring Run 3 and along the western shoreline, as needed.
+Mechanically remove and/ or re-treat with approved herbicide any observed re-emergent, nonnative invasive plants within the riparian zone along Spring Run 1, 2 & 3 and along the western shoreline, as needed.

-Plant supplemental native plants, as needed, to increase density of riparian buffer area.
+Plant supplemental native vegetation, as needed, to increase density of riparian buffer area.
 Native plants will be selected based on root structure, light requirements, drought tolerance, growth habits and deer-resistance.
 Candidate native plant species may include, but will not be limited, to those in Table 4.
 Re-construct erosion control berms as needed.